Artistic Director and Principal Conductor of the Ural Philharmonic Orchestra

 Artistic Director of the EURASIA International Music Festival

-Dmitry Liss has been Artistic Director and Chief Conductor of the Ural Philharmonic Orchestra (UPO) since 1995.
+Dmitry Liss has been Artistic Director and Principal Conductor of the Ural Philharmonic Orchestra (UPO) since 1995.
 He has made the UPO, founded in 1936, into a leading, dynamic and creative symphony orchestra.
-Based in Yekaterinburg, on the border between Europe and Asia, it is a major cultural force in the Sverdlovsk region as well as a cultural ambassador on the international stage.
-Together with the orchestra, Dmitry Liss has been invited to such venues as the Kennedy Center Washington, Bunka-Kaikan Tokyo, Concertgebouw Amsterdam, KKL Lucerne, Essen and Berlin Philharmonic, Salle Pleyel Paris, Brucknerhaus Linz, Vienna Konzerthaus and Tonhalle Zurich.
-He also has been the guest of internationals festivals including the Beethovenfest Bonn, Bodensee Festival, Festival International de Piano de la Roque d’Anthéron and Radio France’s Montpellier Festival and has received repeated invitations to La Folle Journée in France, Spain, Japan and Russia.
+Based in Ekaterinburg, on the border between Europe and Asia, it is a major cultural force in the Sverdlovsk region as well as a cultural ambassador on the international scene.
+Dmitry Liss has been invited to perform with the orchestra at the Carnegy Hall New York, Kennedy Center Washington, Bunka-Kaikan Tokyo, Concertgebouw Amsterdam, KKL Lucerne, Essen and Berlin Philharmonic, Victoria Hall Geneva, Brucknerhaus Linz, Vienna Konzerthaus and Tonhalle Zurich.
+He also has been a guest conductor at international festivals including the Beethovenfest Bonn, Bodensee Festival, Festival International de Piano de la Roque d’Anthéron, Radio France’s Montpellier Festival and has been regularly invited to La Folle Journée in France, Spain, Japan and Russia.

-Since 2016/17 season, Dmitry Liss has been the first Chief Conductor of the South Netherlands Philharmonic Orchestra (Philharmony Zuidnederland Orchestra).
+Since September 2016, Dmitry Liss has been the first Principal Conductor of the South Netherlands Philharmonic Orchestra (Philharmony Zuidnederland Orchestra).
 As a guest conductor, Dmitry Liss has performed with renowned international orchestras such as the Orchestre National de France, Philharmonique de Radio France, Bergen Philharmonic Orchestra, MDR Leipzig Symphony Orchestra, St. Petersburg Philharmonic, Tokyo Metropolitan Symphony Orchestra, Tchaikovsky Symphony Orchestra Moscow, Orchestra del Teatro Comunale di Bologna, Orchestre de l’Opéra de Toulon, Dortmunder Philharmoniker, Orchestre Philharmonique du Luxembourg, Naples Philharmonic, NHK Symphony Orchestra…

 Born in Balashov, he studied violin, clarinet and musicology before beginning his conducting studies at the Moscow Tchaikovsky Conservatory under Dmitri Kitajenko, where he later became his assistant.
 At the age of 31, he took over as Chief Conductor of the Kuzbass Symphony Orchestra, and was Associate Conductor of the Russian National Orchestra from 1999 to 2003.

-Dmitry Liss has been honoured with many Russian and international awards, most notably with the honorary title of People’s Artist of Russia (2011), the country’s most prestigious award for achievements in the arts.
+Dmitry Liss has won many Russian and international awards, most notably the honorary title of People’s Artist of Russia (2011), the country’s most prestigious award for achievements in the arts.

 “Dmitri Liss let his wonderful orchestral soloists play and show their expertise, with the audience loving the first-class oboe, violin and trumpet soloists.
 The orchestra’s string section led the famous Ural sound, which under Mr. Liss’ baton was a great success.”